kpeder/deep-learning-framework/README.md

 1. Docker and Minikube or an alternative local conformant Kubernetes deployment.
 1. Kubeflow installed and running in the Kubernetes cluster.
+1. A Kuberenetes secret configured for a GCP service account key using the instructions found [here](https://googlecloudplatform.github.io/kubeflow-gke-docs/docs/pipelines/authentication-pipelines/#google-service-account-keys-stored-as-kubernetes-secrets).

 ## Configuration
 The framework is tested on Ubuntu 24.04 with Python 3.10.15 and 3.12.3.